29 More Awesome Places to Visit in Honolulu

 13. Earl *Lunch, Dinner* – Kaka’ako and Kaimuki (near Diamond Head)

-I never call myself a sandwich person until I have a good sandwich and then I become a little obsessed.
+I never call myself a sandwich person until I have a good sandwich and then I become obsessed for awhile.
 Earl did that to me!
 I probably went here 10 times in the first month I lived here because it is just that good!
 I haven’t even tried more than 3 sandwiches but I would love to try more… soon.
 I would recommend the Italian 12″!
 It’s a good size for sharing in my opinion as I can usually only eat half.
 Earl is in 2 locations, the one I’ve been to is in Kaka’ako.
+The turkey club, chicken po boy and earls cheesesteak are also winners.
+OH and their chicken bacon ranch fries are WOW.

 14. Kaka’ako Farmers Market *Grocery, Unique Goods* – Kaka’ako